poga/hyperkafka/README.md

 Get a readable stream with all messages in a topic after given offset.

+#### `c.topics(cb(err, topics))`

+Returns an array of topics

 ## FAQ

 #### This is just append-only log!
 Why not just use hypercore?

-Overhead, batching, and topic.
+Hyperdrive's indexing allows us to query and insert data efficiently.

-If we simply push every single message as a seperated block into hypercore.
+Also, If we simply push every single message as a seperated block into hypercore.
 The overhead is big: 144 bytes per message for 100000 messages.
 Therefore we need batching.

-Also we need random-accessable message within a topic.
-We combine hyperdrive's built-in index and kafka storage format to achieve it.

 #### This is basic messaging!
 How about MQTT/RabbitMQ/ZeroMQ...or any other message queue?